BELGIUM

 ![]() |

-Joanne bought 1st Class tickets online at home without really intending to but the price was good and meal service with wine was better than the airplane flight to Europe.
+Joanne bought 1st Class tickets online at home without really intending to but the price was good and the meal service with wine was better than the airplane flight to Europe.

-Grande Place is a magnificent square surrounded by commercial buildings erected during the Hanseatic League of the early middle ages. |
+Grande Place is a magnificent square surrounded by commercial buildings erected during the Hanseatic League of the early Middle Ages. |

 The Hanseatic League was a commercial and defensive confederation of merchant guilds throughout Northern Europe.